-Sent in a message to the Jewish Life at Duke listserv June 3, 2020.
+Sent to the Jewish Life at Duke listserv June 3, 2020.

 In the wake of the deaths of George Floyd, Ahmaud Arbery, and Breonna Taylor, and the anguish, outrage, and calls for justice we are seeing across our nation and world, we feel that it is especially important to amplify the voices and needs of Black communities.
 As such, we are pausing our efforts to fundraise for Jewish Life at Duke this week and asking you to join us to support the work of Duke’s Mary Lou Williams Center for Black Culture.

 As a supporter of Jewish Life at Duke and the global Jewish community, you know well the effects that the COVID-19 pandemic has had on our Jewish communal organizations.
 You've seen movements, Federations, day schools, camps, and other such good organizations that rely on the generosity of donors announce painful cuts and retrenchment.
 It is in this context that our team at Jewish Life at Duke has been planning all spring for a fundraising campaign in June as our fiscal year comes to a close.